kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

 {% endtab %}
 {% endtabs %}

-### 50.5% of requests to service backend from any service is going to be delayed by 5s
+### 50.5% of requests to service backend from any service is going to be delayed by 5 seconds

 {% tabs meshfaultinjection-from-all useUrlFragment=false %}
 {% tab meshfaultinjection-from-all Kubernetes %}